||Full-time & Part-time Students:

 The College accepts cash, first-party checks, e-checks, money orders, and cashier’s checks for payment of all fees.
 Students may also charge fees to American Express, VISA, MasterCard and Discover credit or debit cards.
 Credit and debit card and e-check payments may be made online via WebAdvisor.
-A $15 convenience fee will be added per transaction for tuition payments paid by credit or debit card.
+A $15 convenience fee will be added to transactions over $125 for tuition payments paid by credit or debit card.
 A $75 late registration fee will be assessed for registration done after scheduled deletion date.

 The College assesses a $25 service fee per occurrence on all checks returned by the bank for any reason.
 The service fee is in addition to any fee charged by the bank.
 Checks are not sent to the bank a second time.
 Dishonored checks are sent to the Magistrate for collection after fourteen days.
 Students will be placed on restriction from classes for non-payment.
 Checks will not be accepted from students who have written more than two non-sufficient checks.

 Tuition may be billed to a sponsoring business.
 This sponsorship must be supported by a letter on company letterhead or a company purchase order and is subject to verification by the College.
 Sponsorship documentation must be received in the business office for each academic term.